Enhancing Adaptive Leadership Through Integral Awareness

 - Growing up: with the increasing awareness and energy provided by Waking up and Cleaning up, you can create your own path toward greater perspective-taking, a wider range of appropriate choices in VUCA (volatile, uncertain, complex, ambiguous) environments engaging complex issues.

-Describe and discuss the implications of the evolution of Self and Culture toward integral consciousness
+Describe and discuss the characteristics of integral awareness

-To describe and discuss key characteristics of adaptive leadership
+Describe and discuss the characteristics of adaptive leadership

 - This course will be of high value to mid-level and senior public servants, military leaders, civil society organizations, and graduate students in relevant fields.
 It also has value for formal and informal leaders who desire to weave an integral approach into their leadership practices.